tmakatos/qemu/docs/devel/vfio-user.rst

 Header
 ------
-All messages are preceded by a 16 byte header that contains basic information about the message.
+All messages, both command messages and reply messages, are preceded by a 16 byte header that contains basic information about the message.
 The header is followed by message-specific data described in the sections below.

 +----------------+--------+-------------+
 | Name           | Offset | Size        |